-Make a senior officer (the Borough Solicitor as monitoring officer) responsible to the authority for ensuring that agreed procedures are followed and that all applicable statutes and regulations are complied with Ensuring relationships between the authority, its partners and the public are clear so that each knows what to expect of each other Develop protocols to ensure effective communication between members and officers in their respective roles Set out terms and conditions for remuneration of members and officers and an effective structure for managing the process, including an effective independent remuneration panel (for members) Ensure that effective mechanisms exist to monitor service delivery Ensure that the organisations vision, strategic plans, priorities and targets are developed through robust mechanisms, and in consultation with the local community and other stakeholder, and that they are clearly articulated and disseminated.
-When working in partnership.
+responsible to the authority for ensuring that agreed procedures are followed and that all applicable statutes and regulations are complied with Ensuring relationships between the authority, its partners and the public are clear so that each knows what to expect of each other Develop protocols to ensure effective communication between members and officers in their respective roles Set out terms and conditions for remuneration of members and officers and an effective structure for managing the process, including an effective independent remuneration panel (for members) Ensure that effective mechanisms exist to monitor service delivery Ensure that the organisations vision, strategic plans, priorities and targets are developed through robust mechanisms, and in consultation with the local community and other stakeholder, and that they are clearly articulated and disseminated.
+Establish a medium term business and financial planning process to deliver strategic objectives including: A medium term financial strategy to ensure sustainable finances A robust annual budget process that ensures financial balance A monitoring process that enables this to be delivered Ensure that these are subject to regular review to confirm the continuing relevance of assumptions used When working in partnership.
 Ensure that members are clear about their roles and responsibilities both individually and collectively in relation to the partnership and the authority When working in partnership: Ensure that there is clarity about the legal status of the partnership Ensure that, when working in partnership, all parties understand and make clear the extent of the authority to bind their organisation to partner decisions